linrunner/tlp-doc/faq/battery.rst

 into the EC firmware by the vendor.
 However, you can control it by setting thresholds using TLP.

-Once charge thresholds have been loaded into the EC registers, they are retained when another operating system is started - provided they are not changed by software installed there and the hardware supports this.
+Charge thresholds written into the EC registers are persistently stored in the hardware of many vendors.
+Which means they are retained when another operating system is started - provided they are not changed by software installed there and the hardware actually supports persistence.

 .. rubric::  What charge thresholds do `not` do